Service of a Claim Form by email – get it wrong at your peril

 27 March 2018

 Communicating by e-mail is common practice.
 However unless you adhere to the procedural steps required by the Civil Procedure Rules service of a claim form by email will be defective.
 The Supreme Court’s decision considered whether to grant relief from sanctions to an unrepresented party for failing to adhere to the procedural steps.
-The fact that the claimant was unrepresented was of no assistance as the rules were clear leaving the claimant with an expired claim form and a claim likely to be statute barred.

 In Barton v Wright Hassall UKSC 12 Mr Barton, the claimant, who was a litigant in person had been locked in litigation for 12 years against two firms of solicitors.
 In 2005, the claimant sued the first firm which had acted for him in proceedings relating to ancillary relief following his divorce.
 The claimant subsequently instructed Wright Hassall, the defendant, to represent him.
 However, the parties fell out and in May 2007, the defendant was taken off the record on their own application in a dispute over fees.
 The claimant resisted this application and lost both at first instance and on appeal, costs were awarded against him.
 The claimant subsequently settled the first set of proceedings against the first lawyers and remained silent for a number of years.
 However, in 2013 he made two claims against the defendant which included a claim for professional negligence claiming damages.
 The claimant issued proceedings and elected to serve the claim form himself.
 A claim form must be served within a four month period.
 The defendant instructed their own firm of solicitors who sent an e-mail asking the claimant to address all correspondence to them.
 The e-mail also stated that they would await service of the claim form and particulars of claim.
 Nothing happened until 24 June 2013, the last day before the expiry of the claim form, when the claimant e-mailed at 10.50am all of the necessary papers for service of the claim form.
 The claimant received an automatic reply with numbers to contact if the case was urgent but he did not do so.
 No substantive reply was made until 4 July when the solicitors for the defendant said that they had not agreed to service by e-mail and so they would not acknowledge service.
 They also added that the claim form had expired as it was unserved and that the claim was also statute barred.